bernardosan/Scrumtinize/README.md

 ## :lock_with_ink_pen: Account Managment

-All account management and authentication its made by Firebase Authetication
+- All account management and authentication its made by Firebase Authetication.
+- All snackbar text related to errors of authetication are managed by Firebase.
+- Back-end user doesn't have access to the user password.
+- The system counts with access buttons to both Google and Facebook users.
+- Facebook users with account were created purelly with their phone will be asked to add an valid e-mail as well.

 ---

-## 🚀 Ferramentas utilizadas
+## 🚀 Tools

-O projeto foi desenvolvido utilizando as seguintes Ferramentas:
+The project used the following tools:

 - Android Studio
 - Java
 - XML
 - Intents
 - Bundle
-- Navegação e dados entre Activities
+- Navegation between Activities
-- Navegação e dados entre Fragments
 - CardView
 - Lógica de Programação
 - Pogramação Orientada a Objetos